-- PROFESSOR & CHAIR Health Evidence and Policy
+- PROFESSOR AND SYSTEM CHAIR Population Health Science and Policy

 LL.M., Universities of Leyden Law School and Utrecht Department of Health Administration, School of Medicine